-The Company's average LCR increased from 141% to 146% from the second quarter of 2019 to the third quarter of 2019 driven by an increase in eligible Level 1 liquid assets and a decrease in the maturity mismatch add-on, partially offset by an increase in deposit outflows from retail customers and counterparties as well as unsecured debt outflows.
+The Company's average LCR decreased from 146% to 141% from the third quarter of 2019 to the fourth quarter of 2019 driven by a decrease in eligible Level 1 liquid assets and an increase in net cash outflows.
 Our LCR may fluctuate period over period as a result of ongoing business activity.
 We provide additional information on HQLA and NCO in the "High-Quality Liquid Assets" and "Net Cash Outflows" sections of this document, respectively.